Support our work by becoming our Patron! Learn More

 Luggage rack: A furniture item provided in guestrooms for placing the guest’s luggage on.

-Mitering: A method for contouring a sheet or blanket to fit the corner of a mattress in a smooth and neat manner.
+Mitering: A method for contouring a sheet or blanket to fit the corner of a mattress smoothly and neatly.

 Vacant and ready: The room has been cleaned and inspected and is ready for an arriving guest.